 How to make Homemade Bagels

-Step 4 ✓ Boil the bagels for 1-2 minutes in a honey + water combo.
+4. Boil the bagels for 1-2 minutes in a honey + water water bath.

-Step 5 ✓ Brush with egg wash then sprinkle with seasonings.
-Bake until golden brown and enjoy!
+5. Brush with egg wash then sprinkle with seasonings.

 How to make your own Everything Seasoning

 The everything seasoning makes these bagels!
 I like to make extra of this seasoning and use it on everything from eggs to chicken to salads!
-Simply combine all of the ingredients in a small bowl and store in an airtight container or jar up to 6 months in your spice cabinet!
-Here’s what you’ll need:
+Simply combine onion flakes, garlic flake, sesame seeds, poppy seeds, and salt in a small bowl and store them in an airtight container or jar for up to 6 months in your spice cabinet!

-These bagels can be frozen up to 3 months.
-Defrost in the fridge overnight then reheat in the morning!
+- Freeze: These bagels can be frozen up to 3 months.
+Defrost in the fridge overnight then toast them in the morning!